 Faith Hakesley is a Catholic wife, homeschooling mother, survivor, advocate, author, and blogger.
 Over the course of her life, she has overcome many traumas including clerical abuse.

-In 2008, I was one of five victims of clerical abuse from the Archdiocese of Boston to meet privately with Pope Emeritus Benedict XVI during his trip to Washington, D.C.
-Our meeting awoke in my heart the yearning to reach out to others suffering from trauma particularly sexual abuse.
-Since then, I have been passionate about sharing my personal story of faith and healing in order to offer hope, healing, and peace to those who are suffering.
-I want to break the stigmas associated with trauma and encourage others to find hope through their faith.
+In 2008, Faith was one of five victims of clerical abuse from the Archdiocese of Boston to meet with Pope Benedict XVI during his trip to Washington, D.C.
+As a result of their meeting, she began reaching out to others suffering from trauma (particularly sexual abuse) and became passionate about offering a message of hope and healing to others who are suffering.
+Faith strives to be an advocate for survivors, break the stigmas associated with trauma, and encourage others to find hope through their faith.

-I have been interviewed on CNN with Campbell Brown and Anderson Cooper, Face the Nation, Catholic Connection with Teresa Tomeo, Kresta in the Afternoon with Al Kresta, EWTN News Nightly with Lauren Ashburn, Emmanuel Radio with Cindy Dorsey, WJR with Marie Osborne, and Catholic TV's This is the Day with Bishop Robert Reed.
-I was a guest speaker at the 2009 Women Affirming Life Breakfast in Norwood, MA and have been a contributing writer for the National Catholic Register and for the non-profit organization, Made in His Image.
+Faith has been interviewed on CNN, Face the Nation, EWTN, Catholic TV, and many other media outlets.
+She was a guest speaker at the 2009 Women Affirming Life Breakfast in Norwood, MA and also at the 2020 Survivors' Summit hosted by the Ruth Institute.
+Faith has also been a contributing writer for the National Catholic Register and for the non-profit organization, Made in His Image.